-This article was originally written back in 2014, then updated in 2019 before today’s update.
+This article was originally written back in 2014, then updated in 2019 and now again in 2023.
 And during this time, things have improved quite a lot!

 This proves that Romania was indeed a developing nation.
 It still is, because things are far from perfect at the moment.
 But they are moving in the right direction and I am sure that a few years from now, everything will look even better.

 Romania is safe, Romanians are generally friendly and you can find all the luxury and the products that you would anywhere else in the world.
 You can read more about the Romanian culture here.

 So in the end it all depends on you: will you let these problems ruin your experience or consider them part of the package and leave them behind, enjoying the good stuff that Romania has to offer?

 I personally believe that we should leave this “first world” and “third world” country rankings behind!